Manual Reference Pages - aimag (3fortran)

 AIMAG(3) yields the imaginary part of the complex argument Z.

-This is similar to the modern complex-part-designator %IM which also designates the imaginary part of a value, accept a designator can appear on the left-hand side of an assignment as well, as in VAL%IM=10.0.
+This is similar to the modern complex-part-designator %IM which also designates the imaginary part of a value, accept a designator is treated as a variable.
+This means it may appear on the left-hand side of an assignment as well, as in VAL%IM=10.0 or as an argument in a procedure call that will act as a typical variable passed by reference.

 OPTIONS